Building Dreams, Crafting Realities

 Today, CAD technology continues to push the boundaries of what is possible in structural engineering.
 With features such as parametric modeling, BIM (Building Information Modeling), and cloud collaboration, engineers can design, analyze, and collaborate on complex projects with greater speed and accuracy than ever before.

-3. Advantages of using CAD in structural engineering
+3. CAD in structural engineering offers numerous benefits.

 4. Key features and tools for structural design in CAD software